After more than year, Seattle region has first head of homelessness authority

 It’s a key step to setting up the Regional Homelessness Authority, which is supposed to declutter and depoliticize King County’s messy homelessness response, which has never had one clear decision-maker.

 The governing board of the authority offered the job to Marc Dones, a policy strategist and activist based in Ohio.
-Dones told The Seattle Times they intend to take the job.
+Dones accepted the position Thursday and will officially start April 26.

 Dones, 35, is a social entrepreneur and perhaps an unconventional choice: While they helped design the authority, they come more from the world of racial equity and activism than direct homelessness services.